nerdlem/schema-skel/db/README.md

 ## Support for PostgREST

 Roles, users and a few tables are provided to assist with deployments that plan to use PostgREST for API provisioning.
+Base functions to control configuration, store JWT secrets and authenticate users are provided.

+Also, a simple `ping` view suitable for providing a method to check the database availability is present as well.

 ## Configuring database coordinates